KikaXiaoYu/KikaXiaoYu.github.io/_pages/about.md

 ---
 permalink: /
-# title: "A Useless Programmer's Personal Website"
+title: "A Useless Programmer's Homepage"
 excerpt: "About me"
 author_profile: true
 redirect_from: